Cosmoglobe/zodipy/README.md

 The `epochs` input must follow the convention used in [astroquery](https://astroquery.readthedocs.io/en/latest/jplhorizons/jplhorizons.html).
 If multiple dates are passed to the function, the returned emission becomes the average over all instantaneous maps.

-Additionally, it is possible to retrieve the emission component-wise by setting `return_comps=True` in the function call.
-Following is an example of what the simulated emission seen from L2 for each component is at 6th of October 2021.
+The individual components can be retrieved by setting the keyword `return_comps=True`.
+Following is an example of the simulated *instantaneous emission* with Zodipy seen from L2 for each component at October 6th 2021.

 ![plot](imgs/comps.png)